Canop/hu.js/readme.md

 # WARNING

-hu.js is still very experimental.
-The API **will* change.
+hu.js is still very young.
+There are probably still bugs.

-Right now there's a big bug on Firefox.
-Please don't use it in production.

 # Why hu.js